Unbundling Analog From Digital Where It Makes Sense

 popularity

-Semiconductor Engineering sat down to discuss what’s changing in analog design with the shift toward heterogeneous integration and more safety- and mission-critical applications, Mo Faisal, president and CEO of Movellus; Hany Elhak, executive director of product management at Synopsys; Cedric Pujol, product manager at Keysight; and Pradeep Thiagarajan, principal product manager for custom IC verification at Siemens EDA.
+Semiconductor Engineering sat down to discuss what’s changing in analog design with the shift toward heterogeneous integration and more safety- and mission-critical applications with Mo Faisal, president and CEO of Movellus; Hany Elhak, executive director of product management at Synopsys; Cedric Pujol, product manager at Keysight; and Pradeep Thiagarajan, principal product manager for custom IC verification at Siemens EDA.
 What follows are excerpts of that conversation.

 L-R: Synopsys’ Elhak; Movellus’ Faisal; Siemens’ Thiagarajan; Keysight’s Pujol.